-If any member of staff or student wishes to post an event, please contact Sarah Taylor at sarah dot j dot taylor at warwick dot ac dot uk.
+If any member of staff or student wishes to post an event, please contact Clare Simpson at Clare dot Simpson at warwick dot ac dot uk.

 'Philosophy in a Time of Crisis': Lecture by Professor Quassim Cassam (Warwick)